ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     2.2.
 The competition
     2.3.
 The opportunities
     2.4.
 The risks
-3. **Priorities**: once it is clear the  main description for the IT area, it's time to define its priorities, not only to tackle the opportunities, but also to minimaze risks and short comings.
+3. **Priorities**: once it is clear the  main description for the IT area, it should be time to define what had to be IT's real priorities, that is, to tackle the best opportunities for its devised mission, and also to minimaze risks and its short comings.
-4. **Tactical Plan**: there should be clear and concret paths to deal with the tasks ahead, and also landmarks in terms of short, medium, and in long term commitments.
+4. **Tactical Plan**: then, together with those set of priorities, there should be clear and concret paths to deal with each of the tasks ahead and priorities ahead.
+  4.1.
+There should be also **landmarks** to stress the terms of the **short**, the **medium**, and in the **long** term commitments presented by this Strategic Plan itself.
-5. **Roles and Responsabilities**: the roles and responsabilities should be very well known by each person, and it also should be written and validated.
+5. **Roles and Responsabilities**: the roles and responsabilities should be very well known by each person.
+5.1.
+Besides making the ownership for each strategic role and responsability to individual members of the staff, they should also be written down and validated as well.
-6. **Goals**: it's important that the plans and actions should have definive goals and quantified measures to define quality, just as to state the unacceptable results.
+6. **Goals**: it's important that the plans and actions should have **definive goals** and **quantified measures** to define quality, just as to state the unacceptable results.
 7. **Resources**: it's also very important to know that the resources are correct and sufficient to achieve each of the goals.
-And pehaps, even to define also the means to go for extra resources needed if this may be needed.
+  7.1.
+And pehaps, besides this verificaion about the actual resourses, there should be planned also the means for extra resources in case it is needed.

 #### Errors in Planning